 - Forensics: The Archaeology of Death and Crime Scenes

 - Ancient Technologies

 - World Prehistory

-- Environmental Archaeology

 - Cultural Heritage Management

-- Archaeology Fieldschool
+- · Archaeology Fieldschool

-Postgraduate students can undertake a fourth-year honours program or a research higher degree (PhD or MPhil).
+Postgraduate students can undertake a fourth-year honours program or a higher degree by research (PhD or MPhil).
+Alternatively, students can study archaeology within the Master of Heritage Management.

-More detailed information on majors and programs is available on the School website: www.socialscience.uq.edu.au
+More detailed information on majors and programs is available on the School website:

+www.social-science.uq.edu.au